changkun/BachelorThesis/client/README.md

 3. [5-Demo-Game](./5-Demo-Game)
     - This demo implemented a game on Apple Watch, which is a tiny application for this project.
 Player could use Digital Crown or two fingers swipe, which is the Alternative Design, to manipulate the paddle.

-**Note that** you need to check the server IP address in `Networking.swift` when running these demos.
+**Note that** you need to input the server IP address in when running these demos.